March 1, 2019

 - Children must have permission from their biological parents to have a relationship with their new stepmother or stepfather.

-- Using your children to carry a negative message to your ex-spouse will destroy them.
+- Using your children to carry a negative message to your ex-spouse can destroy them.

 - Second spouses need to understand the pressure parents feel to manage their biological children into another relationship with a new mom/dad.